 Fixed rate energy tariffs - pros and cons

 These will have a set price for the energy you use over a certain time period – often one to two years but can be longer.
-Suppliers will normally offer lower prices for these tariffs because you’re making a commitment to them.
-They're normally available for dual fuel and single fuel but dual fuel fixed tariffs often come as better deals.
+Before the energy crisis, suppliers would normally offer lower prices for these tariffs because you’re making a commitment to them.
+Normally available for dual fuel and single fuel, traditionally dual fuel fixed tariffs would come as better deals.
 Some energy providers even offer some nice features when you sign up, such as smart home tech or boiler insurance.

 Fixed tariff pros: